-His Daark stuff was one of last year’s biggest surprises, and this year brings a nice continuation of the fantasy action.
+His Dark Stuff was one of last year’s biggest surprises, and this year brings a nice continuation of the fantasy action.
 The gameplay and storytelling blend perfectly with the world it offers, making it an absolutely captivating and satisfying experience.
-The series is always in demand, and with only 7 episodes it is short, fast and concise entertainment.
+The series is always in demand, and with only 7 episodes, it is short, fast, and concise entertainment.

 This time the story revolves around the legendary Thin Knife, which could make all the difference in the upcoming war that will inevitably include the third season already lit by the green light.

 Kairos is one of this year’s smartest science fiction writers, and it’s a pity more people don’t know that.
 The 16 episodes are always exciting, with moments of excitement and great twists and turns.
-All this makes this film one of the most satisfying conclusions of a drama released this year.
+This film is one of the most satisfying conclusions of a drama released this year.

-There are 7 well written and challenging stories to choose from, skillfully covering a variety of genres.
-For example, in one episode the possibility of an AI satellite is investigated.
+There are 7 well-written and challenging stories to choose from, skillfully covering a variety of genres.
+For example, in one episode, the possibility of an AI satellite is investigated.
 The tone is a bit comical, but there is a more serious message about cars that drive themselves and their possible malfunctions.
-Elsewhere Prayer (our favourite) is about the dystopian idea of hierarchical robot nurses.
+Elsewhere Prayer (our favorite) is about the dystopian idea of hierarchical robot nurses.

 Little Fires Everywhere is a show worth pursuing to the end.
 Hulu’s latest family drama will almost certainly be compared to Big Little Lies, and with Kerry Washington and Reese Witherspoon starring, it’s easy to see why.